zaimoni/RSRevived/PreRelease/readme_revived.txt

 REVIVED 0.10.0 CHANGES
 ------------------
+* police radio range has been respecified as the minimap radius.
+Reduction from being underground is not in (yet).
 * Many RS Alpha 10 changes merged in
 ** This does include the park shed and residential outdoor rooms changes, and corresponding map objects.
 ** The safety from traps implementation is in, but due for a re-implementation (blocked by police radio range re-implementation)